Deep Long-Tailed Learning: A Survey: Classic Methods

 \subsubsection{Re-sampling}

-Re-sampling is one of the most widely-used methods to resolve class imbalance in the last few decades~\cite{chawla2002smote,estabrooks2004multiple,han2005borderline,liu2008exploratory,zhang2021learning,kang2019decoupling,wang2020devil}.
-The common practices of re-sampling are random over-sampling (ROS) and random under-sampling (RUS).
-To re-balance classes, ROS randomly repeats the samples from tail classes, while RUS randomly discards the samples from head classes.
-Nevertheless, when the classes are extremely skewed, ROS tends to overfit to tail classes, while RUS tends to degrade the model performance on head classes.
-Instead of using random re-sampling, recent long-tailed learning studies develop various kinds of sampling methods, including class-balanced re-sampling and scheme-oriented sampling.
+{Conventional training of deep networks is based on mini-batch gradient descent with random sampling, \ie each sample has an equal probability of being sampled.
+Such a sampling manner, however, ignores the imbalance issue in long-tailed learning, and naturally samples more head-class samples than tail-class samples in each sample mini-batch.
+This makes the resulting deep models biased towards head classes and perform poorly on tail classes.
+To address this issue, re-sampling~\cite{chawla2002smote,estabrooks2004multiple,liu2008exploratory,zhang2021learning} has been explored to re-balance classes by adjusting the number of samples per class in each sample batch for model training.}

-\textbf{Class-balanced re-sampling}.
-We begin with Decoupling~\cite{kang2019decoupling}, which empirically evaluated various sampling strategies for representation learning on long-tailed recognition.
-Specifically, the sampling strategies include instance-balanced sampling, class-balanced sampling, square-root sampling and progressively-balanced sampling.
-In instance-balanced sampling, each sample has an equal probability of being sampled, while in class-balanced sampling, each class has an equal probability of being selected.
-In addition, square-root sampling~\cite{mahajan2018exploring} is a variant of instance-balanced sampling, where the sampling probability for each class is related to the square root of sample size in the corresponding class.
-Progressively-balanced sampling~\cite{kang2019decoupling} interpolates progressively between instance- and class-balanced sampling.
+{In the non-deep learning era, the most classic re-sampling approaches are random over-sampling (ROS) and random under-sampling (RUS).
+Specifically, ROS randomly repeats the samples from minority classes to re-balance classes before training, while RUS randomly discards the samples from majority classes.
+When applying them to deep long-tailed learning where the classes are highly skewed, ROS with duplicated tail-class data might lead to overfitting over tail classes, while RUS might discard precious head-class samples and degrade model performance on head classes~\cite{zhou2020bbn}.
+Instead of using random re-sampling, recent deep long-tailed studies have developed various class-balanced sampling methods for mini-batch training of deep models.}

-Simple Calibration (SimCal)~\cite{wang2020devil} proposed a new bi-level class-balanced sampling strategy to handle long-tailed instance segmentation.
-Specifically, the bi-level sampling strategy combines image-level re-sampling and instance-level re-sampling to alleviate class imbalance in instance segmentation.
+{We begin with Decoupling~\cite{kang2019decoupling}, in which four sampling strategies were evaluated for representation learning of long-tailed data, including random sampling, class-balanced sampling, square-root sampling and progressively-balanced sampling.
+Specifically, class-balanced sampling means that each class has an equal probability of being selected.
+Square-root sampling~\cite{mahajan2018exploring} is a variant of class-balanced sampling, where the sampling probability of each class is related to the square root of the sample size in the corresponding class.
+Progressively-balanced sampling~\cite{kang2019decoupling} interpolates progressively between random and class-balanced sampling.
+Based on empirical results, Decoupling~\cite{kang2019decoupling} found that square-root sampling and progressively-balanced sampling are better strategies for standard model training in long-tailed recognition.
+The two strategies, however, require knowing the training sample frequencies of different classes in advance, which may be unavailable in real applications.}